STEELISI/CLASSNET-DOCS/docs/labels.md

 * Go to [COMUNDA Github](https://github.com/STEELISI/COMUNDA) and submit a pull request.
 Make sure to offer a detailed explanation in your request about the reasoning for the labels you suggested and the labeling algorithm you implemented.

+#### Giving us a URL

+On [COMUNDA Web page](https://comunda.isi.edu) log in and then follow *Update Labels* link on the left.
+This will enable you to provide us a URL with materials describing your new labels.
+Please make sure to provide at the URL site:

+  * Your name and contact information in README.md file
+  * The label format in README.md file.
+Make sure to explain each label's meaning.
+  * The label file if any (sometimes the labeling program may take input needed to label, without the label file)
+  * The program, which can be ran on the given dataset to produce some unique record ID and the desired label.
+This program may take input from command line or take label file as input.
+If label file lists each record's unique ID and the label, then the program can be omitted.
+  * Provide examples how to run the program (and specific inputs) to label the given dataset.
+Again, if label file fully specifies the label for each record, the examples can be omitted